Nitecore MH12S Tactical Flashlight Review

 The cell fits into the light in the usual way – positive end toward the head.

-Also included is an adapter which allows the use of a single 18650 cell or two CR123 cells.
+Also included is an adapter that allows the use of a single 18650 cell or two CR123 cells.

 Here are a couple of runtimes.
 Output does initially peak well above the claimed 1800 lumens, but drops off steadily to settle at around 1100 lumens.